nyutiz/SelfONTerminal/README.md

 ## Customization

 You can customize the maximum print length of the console output by modifying the `maxPrintLength` variable in the `Main` class.
+You can modify the Database by modifying the first line of the file (ex Id;Name;Password or Credit;Username;Email;....)

 ## Contributing